Monkfish Plan Overview

 Framework Adjustments/Specifications

-This omnibus action would establish a new Habitat Area of Particular Concern (HAPC) in Southern New England and be added as a framework adjustment to the groundfish, scallop, monkfish, skate, and Atlantic herring plans.
+This omnibus action establishes a new Habitat Area of Particular Concern (HAPC) in Southern New England through framework adjustments to the groundfish, scallop, monkfish, skate, and Atlantic herring plans.

 This action contains monkfish specifications for fishing years 2023-2025 and other management measures.